viitasalo/OpeningLeadCheats/README.md

 The initial use case is for an analyst to train and test the AI using stored data from f2f tournaments before COVID-19; the training data should exclude opeing leads made by already convicted cheats.

-Describe the process of using the solution.
-In what kind situations is the solution needed (environment, time, etc.)?
-Who are the users, what kinds of needs should be taken into account?

 Once the model is trained, an analyst can use the AI to test opening lead data from the post COVID-19 tournaments.
+The purpose is to detect anomalies in the opening leads and feed the matching deals to a double dummy solver to identify if the anomalies lead to better or worse outcomes.
+In case the average of the anomalies are better than break-even between better and worse outcomes, a further investigation is warranted.
+The purpose of the project is to create a fast tool to detect potential cheats.

 ## Data sources and AI methods